Assignment (law): Delegation

 A parallel concept to assignment is delegation, which occurs when one party transfers his duties or liabilities under a contract to another.
 A delegation and an assignment can be accomplished at the same time, although a non-assignment clause may also bar delegation.

 Remedies

-Legal remedies may be available if the nonassigning party's rights are affected by the assignment.
+Legal remedies may be available if the non-assigning party's rights are affected by the assignment.

 Revocability

 Assignments made for consideration are irrevocable, meaning that the assignor permanently gives up the legal right to take back the assignment once it has been made.
 Donative assignments, on the other hand, are generally revocable, either by the assignor giving notice to the assignee, taking performance directly from the obligor, or making a subsequent assignment of the same right to another.
 There are some exceptions to the revocability of a donative assignment: